harmonymotion/harmonymotion.github.io/_pages/commission.md

 We own and retain the rights to our work.

 ### Prices
-Story: 4-5c a word.
+Story: 4-5c a word ($40-$50 per thousand words.)
 Rate varies depending on content.
 If you're uncertain but still interested, don't be shy!
 Reach out to me, and I will help :)
 Art: $30 an image, plus $10 for initial creation of model.

 We charge half upfront and half upon completion.